Godofdrakes/barrows-potential/README.md

 * Added change notification for plugin updates
   * Happens once per update
 * Added support for selecting which monsters to consider for the planner
-  * If you just want to do "Sleke x2, Blood x1" every time you can do that now
+  * If you just want to do "Skele x2, Blood x1" every time you can do that now

+### Version 3

+* Fixed case where overlay would be visible outisde of the crypt